go-gorm/gorm.io/pages/docs/write_plugins.md

 - [Delete callbacks](https://github.com/jinzhu/gorm/blob/master/callback_delete.go)

-- Row Query callbacks
+- Row Query callbacks - no callbacks registered by default

-Row Query callbacks will be called when run `Row` or `Rows`, by default there is no registered callbacks for it, you could register a new one like:
+Row Query callbacks will be called when perform `Row` or `Rows`, there are no registered callbacks by default, you could register a new one like:

 ```go
 func updateTableName(scope *gorm.Scope) {